majedbojan/recipes-app/README.md

 $ rails db:seed
 ```

-Note: please be patient, seeding data may take around 2 mins as it's seeding around `157351` records in 5 tables
+Note: Total recipes are 9500, please feel free to import as less as you need by changing the `NO_OF_RECIPES` value in `db/seeds.rb`

 ### Branches